 What does this mean for the mortgages?

 The scrapping of the LIBOR means that the days of LIBOR mortgages are numbered as well.
 By the start of 2022 at the latest, Saron mortgages will be the only alternative offered by financial providers.
-PostFinance is launching its Saron mortgage at the beginning of 2021.
+PostFinance launched its Saron mortgage at the beginning of 2021.
 Like the LIBOR mortgage, the Saron mortgage is also a variable-interest money market mortgage, with fluctuating interest rates.
 It is suitable for homeowners who can handle interest fluctuations, and who have the right financial coverage.

 - Up until then, LIBOR mortgages will be replaced by Saron mortgages